 There’s something about the weather, snowy mountains and the dramatic landscape in general that’s been drawing more and more tourists to Iceland.
 Now, IcelandAir’s aggressive stopover marketing may have something to do with that, but hey, who can blame them?
 So if you’re in Iceland for just a short trip, or even a long one, you can fit the Golden Circle right in!
-It will showcase the beauty that Iceland has to offer whatever season you’re visiting, though driving it in winter adds just a tiny bit extra.
+It will showcase the beauty that Iceland has to offer whatever season you’re visiting, though Iceland in winter adds just a tiny bit extra.

 Where is it and how should I do it?